 - Chisholm ’72, which aired on POV, is a skillful portrait of the Brooklyn congresswoman who mounted a long-shot campaign to become President.
 “Hearing her speak her finely honed mind in unscripted, un-‘handled’ terms is worth the price of admission in itself,” wrote David Sterritt in the Christian Science Monitor.
 [Streaming on Sundance Doc Club.]

 - 20 Feet From Stardom: Oscar-winning doc about longtime backup singers is, quite simply, a delight [streaming on Netflix and elsewhere].

 - The Life and Times of Rosie the Riveter is an oldie but a goodie.
 Connie Field’s lovely, important doc explores the influx of women — black and white, urban and rural, poor and middle-class — into previously male-dominated workplaces in World War II.
-“Consummately skilful in articulating vital political issues through a strong sense of humour,” wrote TimeOut.
+“Consummately skillful in articulating vital political issues through a strong sense of humor,” wrote TimeOut.